zeke-code/OnigiriBot/README.md

 ## Step 2: Cloning the repository and installing dependencies

-Clone the OnigiriBot repository to your local machine using through the cmd:
+Clone the OnigiriBot repository to your local machine using through a terminal (on Windows, search `cmd` or `Powershell` on the search bar):

 ```sh
 git clone https://github.com/zeke-code/OnigiriBot.git
 ```

-You can also directly download the ZIP file.
+**You can also directly download the ZIP file.**

 Navigate into the folder by typing cmd into the path's bar (for MacOS right click the name of the folder at the bottom of the windows and click "Create Terminal at Folder").